-This post contains affiliate links.
+This post may contain affiliate links.
+We may earn money or products from companies mentioned in this post.
 Thank you in advance for supporting Aly Dawn Photography!
+Please see full Disclosure.

 it helps you have consistency in your work

 The Lightroom Reference tool helps you have consistency in your work.
 This is important because you want people to recognize your work as being yours.

 When editing (without the reference view), you might edit an image and make it look pretty, but then go back and see that it looks nothing like your other images.
 Yikes, that’s not good!
 So you go back and forth between the develop module and library module to make sure your image matches the other ones from that session.
 Have you ever done this?
 The reference tool just takes out the annoying back and forth you might experience.

 Without using the reference tool, it’s so difficult to see if your white balance is consistent from image to image.
 This could be packed on to the end of the last point, but I feel like it needs it’s own point.